Skip to Main Content

 Diane Griffin’s unique talent is caring for and assisting others.
 She has been working in the travel industry for the last 12 years, and currently assists premium for Delta Airlines.
 She has also worked for JetBlue Airways and Utah Transit Authority, as well as in a surgical center assisting patients.
 A native Californian, Diane has lived in Utah for most of her life and enjoys hiking in southern Utah's red rock country.
 She has been a Group Leader for Dixie State University's Road Scholar since 2009.

-Phil Moore is currently an adjunct professor of Geology at Dixie State University.
-He has been involved with the Southern Utah University Geology Field Camp for several years.
-Phil taught Earth science for public schools in Hurricane, Utah for 28 years, he is also a semi-professional musician along with his wife Lori, who is also a Road Scholar Group Leader.
+Phil Moore worked many years as an adjunct professor of geology at Utah Tech University.
+During that time he was also involved with the Southern Utah University Geology Field Camp.
+Phil taught Earth science for public schools in Hurricane, Utah for 28 years.
+He is also a semi-professional musician along with his wife, Lori, who is also a Road Scholar group leader.